-Option Action Negation ALL Enables checking of all options.
-NONE EMPTY_RECORDS Checks for fetching records with no fields.
-Such fields are usually created by the %DICTIONARY directive for unsupported data types.
-NOEMPTY_RECORDS NONGRNACC (OpenVMS Alpha systems only) Specifies that the compiler should issue warning messages for code sequences that might not match your granularity request from the /GRANULARITY qualifier.
+Option Action Negation NONGRNACC (OpenVMS I64 and OpenVMS Alpha systems) Specifies that the compiler should issue warning messages for code sequences that might not match your granularity request from the /GRANULARITY qualifier.
 NONONGRNACC When the compiler cannot guarantee that the generated code matches the granularity setting, a warning message is issued.
 You should examine your code to make sure that the variable being accessed is quadword-aligned and is a multiple of quadwords in size.
 In this case, the resulting code will be correct, although the compiler might not be able to determine that at compile time.
 Such cases involve pointer dereferences or VAR parameters.
-These messages are enabled by default by the compiler. (continued on next next
+These messages are enabled by default by the compiler.
+PACKED_ACTUALS Checks for passing components of packed structures to VAR parameters.
+NOPACKED_ACTUALS PERFORMANCE (OpenVMS I64 and OpenVMS Alpha systems) Checks for variables and record fields that are poorly sized or aligned on inefficient boundaries.
+This provides the same information that is found in the /SHOW=STRUCTURE LAYOUT listing section.
+NOPERFORMANCE UNCALLABLE (OpenVMS I64 and OpenVMS Alpha systems) Specifies whether the compiler should issue informational messages for routines that are declared but never called.
+NOUNCALLABLE (continued on next page)